-In our “busy” civilization, planning meals for the week gives you a much higher chance to:
+Meal planning can seem like yet another chore, so before we jump in let’s just remind ourselves of WHY we do it.
+In our “busy” civilization, planning meals for the week gives us a much higher chance to:

-- Eat tasty and healthy food throughout the week,
+- Eat a diversity of tasty and healthy food throughout the week,

-- Feed your body and mind all the nutrients you need from a diversity of foods and ingredients,
+- Feed our bodies and minds all the nutrients we need from a diversity of foods and ingredients,

-- Save money (and your waistline) by avoiding restaurants and convenience foods,
+- Save money (and our waistlines) by avoiding restaurants and convenience foods,

 - Help save the planet by reducing waste,